Idle Reduction Benefits and Considerations

 Saving Fuel and Money

 Argonne National Laboratory estimates that more than one million long-haul heavy-duty trucks idle during required rest stops.
 As the trucks idle, they consume more than one billion gallons of fuel per year.
-In addition, thousands of work trucks idle to support jobs daily, and millions of passenger cars idle waiting in traffic or pickup situations.
+In addition, thousands of work trucks idle to support jobs daily, and millions of passenger cars idle waiting in traffic, drive-throughs, or drop-off/pickup situations.
 Accounting for all road vehicles, from passenger cars to heavy-duty trucks, Argonne estimates that more than 6 billion gallons of gasoline and diesel combined are lost to idling every year.
 Even when fuel prices are as low as $2 per gallon, that wasted fuel translates into more than $11 billion annually—much of which could be saved with idle reduction technologies.

 Cutting Harmful Emissions